NaoY220/cse15l-lab-reports/labReport1.md

 --> The absolute path to the working directory was right before the command was run : `/Users/yoshidanao`.

 - When I enter `cd` with no argument, it go back to the home environment, and  In my case, `~yoshidanao` represent the home environment(default working directory).
-When I type cd, the status is already in home environment, so for our eyes, it does not do anything.
+When I type `cd`, the status is already in home environment, so for our eyes, it does not do anything.

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cd